Let's hope 2021 is a better year for all of us!

 So no candy and fundraising in the lobby.

-BUT we still need money –to keep all tenants informed with tenant handbooks, a website, flyers and more, and to fight the expected “Major Capital Improvement” increase we’re expecting for the rent stabilized tenants.
+BUT we still need money –to keep all tenants informed with tenant handbooks, this website, flyers and more, and to fight the expected “Major Capital Improvement” increase we’re expecting for the rent stabilized tenants.

 MAKE HALLOWEEN SPECIAL BY

 - Joining or renewing your tenant association membership ($10/apartment each year), and

 - Contributing to our Legal Fund ($100 or whatever you can afford).